grnet/synnefo/docs/admin-guide.rst

   email               : user@synnefo.org
   ....

-Based on how your configuration of `astakos-app`, there are several ways for a user to get activated and be able to login.
-We discuss the user activation flow in the following section.
+Based on the `astakos-app` configuration, there are several ways for a user to get verified and activated in order to be able to login.
+We discuss the user verification and activation flow in the following section.

 User activation flow
 ````````````````````